 Now for a power error – it is common for the cord to your power cord to come disconnected.
 So if you feel that you're not getting enough pressure, check your power cord.
 Or if you're like me, I was dusting my nightstand when I accidentally disconnected my power cord.
 I figured it out when my CPAP wouldn’t turn on.

-Pressure feels too low
+The pressure feels too low

 If you feel that your pressure doesn’t seem like it used to, I would check your filter.
 Many people forget to replace their filters.
 If the filter becomes dirty, the motor in the machine isn’t able to pull in the air, causing the pressure to feel low.

-If, after changing your filter, the pressure still seems off, check your connections - mask, tube, water chamber.
+If, after changing your filter, the pressure still seems off, check your connections – mask, tube, and water chamber.
 Still having an issue? contact your homecare company for assistance.

 Have you ever experienced an issue with your CPAP tubing?
 How did you resolve how to fix common CPAP issues?
 Share in the comments below.